 The most important thing to understand about honey oak is that it has a color, and that color is orange.
 When you are selecting paint colors, furniture, and accessories or, more importantly, fixed elements like countertops and tile, it’s very important to keep asking yourself: “Does this look good with orange?”

 If you are challenged by color, and many people are, this is a good time to call a professional.
-A good designer can save you hundreds or thousands of dollars in bad decision making.
+A good designer can save you hundreds or even thousands of dollars in bad decision making.

 I met with a couple last week who was facing this very same issue.
 They had honey oak cabinets in their kitchen and honey oak trim throughout the entire home.
 I recommended that they use a creamy white or pale gold on the walls, which would be a drastic improvement from the stark builder’s white that they had been living with for eight years.
 For their kitchen backsplash, I suggested two options of marble subway tile, both of which included some golden veining.